Warleigh Weir: Designated Bathing Water status

-In August 2022 raw sewage was released just upstream, setting back landowner Johnny Palmer's attempts to gain bathing water status.
+In August 2022, raw sewage was released just upstream, setting back landowner Johnny Palmer's attempts to gain bathing water status.

 Controversy

-In 2019 the owner of the land adjacent to the weir threatened to close their land to the public "unless people stop leaving their rubbish behind".
-However, the total closure of field was not legal as it blocked the public right of way across the land to the old ferry steps.
+In 2019, the owner of the land adjacent to the weir threatened to close their land to the public "unless people stop leaving their rubbish behind".
+However, total closure of field would not be legal as would block the public right of way across the land to the old ferry steps.
 A sign was also erected in 2019 that incorrectly claimed that there is no public right of access across the land.
-During the Coronavirus Crisis of 2020 the site was again closed due to island users not adhering to social distancing rules.
-Currently, the site remains open and is managed by the Warleigh Weir project Guardians a group of volunteers who assist with promoting the project values, making site improvements, and cleaning the site.
+During the COVID-19 pandemic of 2020 the site was again closed due to island users not adhering to social distancing rules.
+Currently, the site remains open and is managed by the Warleigh Weir Project Guardians, a group of volunteers who assist with promoting the project values, making site improvements, and cleaning the site.

 In 2020 a body was found in the river.